fluencelabs/nox/client/fluence-js/README.md

 await client.addModule("wasm2 name", WASM2_BS64, remotePeerId);
 ```

-Firstly, the client should create a blueprint (a combination of modules) to create services from it.
+First, the client should create a blueprint (a combination of modules) to create services from it.
 It will return a blueprint id that client can use to create a service.
 Then services could be called from AIR script.

 ```typescript
 // modules could be linked to each other.
 If so, dependent modules should be specified after dependencies.